Along the lines of

 This makes me laugh helplessly.

 What makes this entry so funny, apart from the content of the card itself, is both that AB was delighted to receive it and that he saw fit to tell the tale.
+For a related exhortation from Fascinating Aida, see here.

 Conversely, the way AB is portrayed in Love, Nina is hilarious precisely because his persona there is so boring.